avalyn-project/avalyn_assistant/README.md

 </table>
 You can use any distributions of linux with Avalyn, it does not have to be Ubuntu.

-we will be hosting multiple distributions at the web URL https://distro.xnitc.com/linux
+There will be multiple distributions hosted on our servers at https://distro.xnitc.com/linux

 - - -